wkukka1/ai-autograding-feedback/README.md

 # ai-autograding-feedback

 ## Overview
 This program is part of an exploratory project to evaluate the quality of LLM-generated feedback in assisting with assignment grading and enhancing student learning.
 This program processes either the code sections or images of a student's submission to programming assignments, based on the provided arguments.
-It generates output in either markdown format or standard output.
+It generates output into a markdown file or standard output.

 The large language models used and implementation logic vary depending on whether the selected scope is 'image' or 'code'.